briankoser/sfc-listeners-guide/episodes/0117-star-wars-standalones-and-other-news.md

 After listening to another of Stan's Rants, Ben wants Stan Lee for vice pope.

-Jim Carrey and Adam Sandler are being considered as voice actors for {% workTitle "Guardians of the Galaxy" %}.
+Jim Carrey and Adam Sandler are being considered as voice actors for {% work "Guardians of the Galaxy" %}.

 <div class="quote">
   {% timeLink podcast_file_url, '36:00' %}
-  <span class="quote-context is-size-6">Both are skeptical about {% workTitle "Guardians of the Galaxy" %} and Chris Pratt</span>
+  <span class="quote-context is-size-6">Both are skeptical about {% work "Guardians of the Galaxy" %} and Chris Pratt</span>
   <q class="ben">So this is going to be a comedic movie?</q>
   <q class="matt">Yeah, is it a comedy?
 That's stupid.</q>
 </div>